microsoft/azure-pipelines-yaml/design/pipeline-resources.md

 - download: none
 ```

-Refer to [download artifacts](https://github.com/Microsoft/azure-pipelines-yaml/blob/master/design/pipeline-artifacts.md#downloading-artifacts-download) for more details.

-Artifacts from the `pipeline` resource are downloaded to `$PIPELINES_RESOURCESDIR/<pipeline-identifier>/<artifact-identifier>` folder.
+Artifacts from the `pipeline` resource are downloaded to `$PIPELINES_RESOURCESDIR/<pipeline-identifier>/<artifact-identifier>` folder; see [artifact download location](https://github.com/Microsoft/azure-pipelines-yaml/blob/master/design/pipeline-artifacts.md#artifact-download-location) for more details.

 ## Resources: `builds`